A press conference on Jan. 7 was held outside the Birmingham Civil Rights Institute, in front of the Rev. Fred Shuttlesworth statue

 Davis knew Shuttlesworth and went to school with his daughter, Patricia.

-Carlos Chaverst said the groups will “step into protest mode.”
+Carlos Chaverst said the local groups will “step into protest mode.”

 He said, “Our communities are being overtaken by outside groups… there has not been one person from the black community to step up and say that Angela Davis did not need to be honored.”